AdBlue fault codes • No-start countdown • Breakdown risk

 - Failing NOx sensors or heater circuits

-- Incorrect dosing due to pressure or injector faults
+- Incorrect dosing caused by pressure or injector faults

 - Exhaust leaks before the SCR catalyst